lwaaron2023/Group20-final-project-a25/README.md

   - Creating the routing within the web application that allowed for users to play the different games from the website
   - Styling the webpages
   - Creating the individual pages for the different games so that the games were iframes inside of the container websote

+2. Benedict Antwi was responsible for:
+  - Creating, styling and deploying the "1000 clicks in 10 minutes" game.

 ## Accessibility features: